Hukum-sa/Anime-show-/README.md

 # Anime-show-
-my first project -
+• Click anywhere on the homepage section and both the heading and the IMG will change.
+• Speed increases when you mouse over the changing image on the Hero section.

-It was made in starting March 2025, uploaded with finishing on 24 July 2025
+• It was made in April 2025, uploaded with finishing on 24 July 2025".